- Pets and Animals»

 I have a web page about getting rid of chipmunks humanely and it has been very popular.
-The focus there was on deterring chipmunks.
+The focus there was on deterring the little critters.
 It became obvious to me over time, that some people wanted something more than Havahart traps and owl decoys.

-They wanted swift and permanent eradication of this pest that was undermining their deck or steps, eating their tomatoes and strawberries and getting into their attics and walls.
-They wanted to kill the chipmunks.
+They wanted swift, permanent eradication of this pest that was undermining their deck or steps, eating their tomatoes and strawberries and getting into their attics and walls.
+They wanted to kill them.

 Since I had researched the topic so thoroughly when I created the first page, I learned quite a bit about how to kill chipmunks.
-For those of you who have made pets of your chipmunks, please cover your eyes or go enjoy my other page of Fun Facts about Chipmunks.
+For those of you who have made pets of these, please cover your eyes or go enjoy my other page of Fun Facts about Chipmunks.

-This page is for desperate people who feel a rodent, albeit a cute rodent, is destroying their property and making them miserable.
-Continue on to see the most effective ways to rid your property of chipmunks.
+This page where you are is for desperate people who feel a rodent, albeit a cute rodent, is destroying their property and making them miserable.
+Continue on to see the most effective ways to rid your property of this pest.

 Damages Chipmunks Cause

-In researching the chipmunk problem, here are some of the stories I found:
+In researching the problem, here are some of the stories I found:

-- One man had problems with the chipmunks undermining his 100 year old stone walls.
+- One man had problems with them undermining his 100-year-old stone walls.
 He estimates that it will cost almost $10,000 to have the wall replaced.

 - One fellow had trouble with two chipmunks getting into his furnace pipes where they died, causing blockage and a smell.